LCDsoft/ILCDIRAC/docs/Files/UserGuide/userlibraries.rst

 not need to take care of those.
 He should only take care of those libraries that are not part of the software stack.

-Let's say you have an application that depends in ``libSomething.so`` that is not a default library (in the Marlin case, one can replace existing processors, so this is covered in the Marlin section, in the Marlin case on also needs a special directory structure is mandatory!
+Let's say you have an application that depends on ``libSomething.so`` that is not a default library (in the Marlin case, one can replace existing processors, so this is covered in the Marlin section, in the Marlin case on also needs a special directory structure is mandatory!
 See here).